nemurihime72/mad-bookreader/Documentations.md

 * Scrolling direction issues (solved by reloading the pdfviewer every time the "Change scroll direction" option is selected)
 * Grid layout items displayed per row
 (solved by making a function to calculate screen width and dividing by cardview size to determine number of items per row)
+* Importing files to "Assets" folder of the app (solved by getting and storing the uri of the file instead)

 ## Week 3:
 ### Planning of activities to be added into the book reader